Hands & Voices Singing and Signing Choir

 Success will be creating at least 5 new resource packs, at least 700 of which will be downloaded from our website for use in schools and community settings

 Outcomes for choir members include an increase in confidence, the formation of strong friendships and a sense of belonging.
-All of this will impact positively on mental wellbeing and self-esteem, helping them feel happier.
+All of this will impact positively on mental wellbeing and self-esteem, helping members feel happier.
 The impact on our community will be changed perceptions of what learning-disabled people can achieve and the role they can play.
 Success will be at least 75% of choir members saying they feel happier and at least 50% of audience members saying their perceptions have changed

 Potential risks are failure to secure: venues for performances; opportunities for outreach workshops; and the funds required to deliver the project.
 We have strong networks across the cultural, disability, education and voluntary sectors with whom we have very positive working relationships.
 We’ll work with these partners to develop performance and outreach opportunities.
 We have a strong track record in securing funds and are currently building capacity in community and corporate fundraising.